ppy/osu-wiki/wiki/osu!supporter/en.md

 Supporters can further customise their profile by setting a cover image:

 - Press the pencil icon in the lower right corner of the cover placeholder.
-- Select a new cover from a few predefined options, or upload your own image (its dimensions should be 2400x640).
+- Select a new cover from a few predefined options, or upload a custom image (its dimensions should be 2400x640).

 Once osu!supporter expires, the cover will remain, but cannot be changed.